DownTheDeepRabbitHole/subs-tracker/README.md

 # Substracker
+Subs-tracker is an all-in-one website used to manage and track all your subscriptions.
 Choose subscriptions from a shared list or create custom subscriptions with your own information.
 Recieve notifications for upcoming payments, and integrate with RescueTime's screentime tracker to be notified of unused payments.